stechstudio/laravel-metrics/README.md

 }
 ```

-You can provide the metric name, value, tags, extra, or timestamp using these class attributes or getter methods.
+You can provide any of our metric attributes using these class attributes or getter methods.